thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 dotnet add package Dapr.Workflow
 ```

+> The `Dapr.Workflow` package depends on the `Dapr.AspNetCore` and `Dapr.Client` packages.
+In this challengde you'll use Dapr types and methods from these three packages.

 ## Modify the state store component to accept workflows

 The Workflow building block requires a state store to manage its state during the run.
 You need to modify our `/resources/statestore.yaml` component to reflect that: